M7OCM/890/README.md

 ![20240225_151034](https://github.com/M7OCM/890/assets/128899149/36b22389-7d6f-4854-ad44-b333c9bb1059)

-v2.1.0 released 27022024, mainly cosmetic, probably my final revision as it performs perfectly and meets my requirements.
+v2.1.0 released 27022024, mainly cosmetic, probably my final revision as it performs perfectly and now meets my requirements which, after all was the original remit.

-Personal thanks to Reppad and Xawen for assisting me 👍
+Personal thanks to Reppad and Xawen for the coding tips and all the fixes 👍

 # Instructions
 Spectrum